Cotalker/documentation/docs/documentation/admin/database/admin_collections.md

 <br/>

 :::note
+- See the [Fields section in the Collection Settings Panel](#fields) for additional field settings.
-The **additional field** components can be dragged and dropped to sort them in the order you wish them to appear in the "element" settings.
+- The **additional field** components can be dragged and dropped to sort them in the order you wish them to appear in the "element" settings.
 :::

 </div>